casys-kaist/EnvPipe/README.md

 |  | balanced | SM frequencies of pipeline units on the critical path are balanced as much as possible. |

 EnvPipe's reconfiguring phase generates an output at each step that represents the current energy-saving plan that specifies a schedule of the forward and backward pipeline units and SM frequency value of each pipeline unit.
-Each pipeline unit is shown as a combination of its type (forward or backward), SM frequency, and time between pipeline units.
+Each pipeline unit is shown as a combination of its type (forward or backward), SM frequency, and time between pipeline units in milliseconds.
 Units on the critical path are wrapped in [ ].
 The reconfiguring phase ends when the critical path matches the outer envelope of the pipeline.

 ```bash
 CURRENT_STEP